silas/jdb/README.md

 # jdb

-jdb is a SQL query builder for the JSON features of MySQL, PostgreSQL and SQLite.
+jdb is a simple document database built on the JSON features of MySQL, PostgreSQL, and SQLite.

+It provides a migration helper, query builder, and struct mapper.

 This package is currently in development and the API is not stable.